 This section outlines the relevant timescale for the execution of all steps in the election process.

-By 01 June – Commence registration of Single Point of Contacts.
-The registration process will last no longer than 3 weeks.
+By 01 June – Remind Shipper Users to ensure an appropriate Single Point of Contact is registered.
+The ability to nominate new SPoCs or change existing SPoCs will be closed during the annual appointment process, between 01 July and 31 August, unless otherwise agreed by the Joint Office.

-By 01 July – SPoCs are invited to nominate Modification Panel/UNCC and Sub-Committee representatives.
+By 01 July – SPoCs are invited to nominate Modification Panel/UNCC (where relevant), UNC Sub-Committee and DSC Committee representatives.
 The nomination process will last no longer than 3 weeks.

 By 01 August - (if election required) – details of candidates and ballot papers issued to SPoCs.
 Elections will last no longer than 3 weeks.